DAY 1 | 21 MAR 24 | ARRIVAL IN HANOI

-Please note that due to stormy weather in central Vietnam and danger of floods, the Tu Lan area is closed between Mid September to Mid November.
+Please note that due to stormy weather in central Vietnam and danger of floods, the Tu Lan area is closed between August to December.

 [email protected] reserves the right to change Vietnam national parks tour prices and programs due to changes in flight schedule, changes in airfares, and other local circumstances.

 Prices are based on twin share occupancy.